nagiustunn/nnmovie/README.md

 ## MySQL Insert

-After we have created your tables with MySQL, you can manually add users, administrators and movies, or you can add the information in the MySQL_insert file to your system with a query.
+After we have created your tables with MySQL, you can manually add users, administrators and movies, or you can add the information in the MySQL_Insert file to your system with a query.

 ## PROJECT RUN COMMAND